ESSAYS

 Huemer: Somebody had started working on it and there were quite a few sketches that I remember, but no storyboards yet.
 Mostly talk, getting together with Walt, and taking notes, and studying them.
 Dumbo was put aside a while to concentrate on another picture, I suppose, then Joe Grant and I picked it up.

-Although I talked with Joe Grant about Dumbo on several occasions, I was surprised to find that I don't seem to have asked him about that "little strip" that Huemer mentioned.
+Although I talked with Joe Grant about Dumbo on several occasions, I don't seem to have asked him about that "little strip" that Huemer mentioned.
 He did speak about it to the New York Times, though, in 1999, six years before his death at the age of ninety-six, and he said that he had seen the "strip," even though Huemer hadn't.
 Grant said, in the Times' paraphrase, that the "story and about a dozen illustrations appeared on a small, short scroll that was built into a box. ...
 Mr. Grant said he remembered seeing only one 'Dumbo' box-and-scroll, the one that was used in making the movie.
 'It was sort of a little novelty idea, he said.
 'As you rolled this little wheels on top, the pictures would appear like they would in a film.'"

 That original version of Dumbo was copyrighted in 1939 as a "Roll-A-Book" by the company of that name.
 The Copyright Office's card catalog includes a registration for the book that reads as follows: